Bachelor of Arts in Liberal Studies

 Graduates of the Bachelor of Arts degree in Liberal Studies program will be able to:

 - PLO 1: Demonstrate subject matter competency in major subject areas (Language Arts, Math, Science, Art, Physical Education, Human Development, History) in educational contexts.

-- PLO 3: Analyze problems representing a variety of perspectives through skillful oral and written communication.
+- PLO 3: Analyze problems representing a variety of perspectives through skillful written communication.

 - PLO 5: Demonstrate the ability to integrate biblical concepts and principles in the role of teacher, including the ethical implications of working with children in a classroom setting.

 The Los Angeles Pacific University Core comprises the General Education requirements and the LAPU Distinctives.
 Students are encouraged to complete the Core before beginning their major requirements.
 General Education requirements may be met by transfer work.
 The LAPU Distinctives are required for all undergraduate degrees at LAPU.

 |General Education Requirements||25|